Richer Bayesian Last Layers with Subsampled NTK Features: Introduction

 A common practical alternative for uncertainty estimation in neural networks is to place a Bayesian linear model on top of the final hidden representation, known as a Bayesian last layer (BLL) \cite{williams2006gaussian}.
 BLLs are computationally attractive because posterior inference reduces to Bayesian linear regression in the last-layer feature space, avoiding kernel computations over training data.
 In the infinite width limit, Bayesian linear regression in these features corresponds to a Gaussian process with the Neural Network Gaussian Process (NNGP) kernel \cite{matthews2018gaussian}.
 However, BLLs ignore uncertainty induced by earlier layers, and therefore underestimate epistemic uncertainty compared to the NTK-GP.

 Several works have attempted to address the underestimation of epistemic uncertainty in BLLs by refining the last-layer posterior.
 Laplace-based Bayesian last-layer methods approximate the curvature of the loss around a MAP estimate to obtain a Gaussian posterior over the final layer weights, improving calibration while retaining the Bayesian treatment at the last layer \cite{kristiadi2020being}.
 Variational Bayesian Last Layers (VBLL) \cite{harrison2024variational} similarly restrict variational inference to the final layer, yielding a sampling-free, single-forward-pass model with quadratic complexity in the last-layer width.
-Other approaches extend Laplace approximations beyond the last layer using structured curvature estimates, such as Kronecker-factored approximations of the Hessian or Fisher matrix \cite{ritter2018scalable}, but their computational cost scales with the number of parameters \cite{mukhoti2023deep}.
+Other approaches extend Laplace approximations beyond the last layer using structured curvature estimates, such as Kronecker-factored approximations of the Hessian or Fisher matrix \cite{ritter2018scalable}, but their computational cost scales with the number of parameters.
 As a result, existing approaches either refine the last-layer posterior while ignoring uncertainty induced by earlier layers, or extend beyond the last layer at a computational cost that is impractical for large networks.
+Other approaches introduce alternative deterministic uncertainty estimators that modify the training objective or output parameterization \cite{mukhoti2023deep}.

 In this work, we propose to approximate NTK-GP inference by modifying the kernel used in the last layer to obtain better epistemic uncertainty at the computational cost of inference in a BLL.
 Using NTK features from earlier layers and last-layer (NNGP) features on the training data, we estimate a small positive-definite matrix that captures the contributions of earlier layers to the NTK, and reparameterize it via a Cholesky factor.
 We then obtain transformed features and perform Bayesian linear regression in this new feature space, which implicitly incorporates additional NTK structure while preserving the computational complexity of a standard BLL.
 To further reduce the cost, we estimate the required feature covariances using only a uniformly subsampled subset of training points and show that the resulting posterior is a sensible approximation whose error decreases with the number of subsamples.
+The main approximation behind our method is that the contribution of earlier-layer eNTK features can be captured by a low-dimensional correction in the last-layer feature space.

 Our contributions are summarized as follows: